 I mentioned above that there are five theatres in the Palais.
-This is true, but only half the story.
-Three of the theatres are only accessible from within the Palais: the Soixantième, Buñuel, and Bazin.
-The Debussy, meanwhile, is accessible from the outside: you can eat and drink til the second you are admitted in.
+Three of these theatres are only accessible from within the Palais: the Soixantième, Buñuel, and Bazin.
+The Debussy, meanwhile, is accessible from the outside: you can eat and drink until the second you are admitted in.
 The Lumière Last Minute Line is a mixed bag: half of it is outside of security, but when they open the gates, you’ll have another 45 minutes or so of a line that is inside security.
 This means you can scarf down food, and that extra diet Coke, as long as you’re willing to toss it the moment they open the doors.

 Some lines are indoors: the Buñuel and Bazin.
 Others are outdoors: Lumière, Debussy, Soixantième.
 Pack sunscreen and sunglasses for those, as it is liable to get hot.
 Dehydration is also a legitimate concern, so I’d recommend packing two reusable bottles.
 One big one, which can be filled and used while in an outdoor line, and emptied as needed once you hit security.
 Another 50cl one, which can be brought inside.